General education liceum: History

-Liceum has first introduced in 1932, as 2-years school, being the second part of general education school (with 4-years gimnazjum).
+Liceum was first introduced in 1932, as 2-years school, being the second part of general education school (with 4-years gimnazjum).
 After liquidation of gimnazjums in 1948, it became a 4-years school, for graduates of ground school wanting the general education.

 After the reform of education from 1999, liceums became a 3-years school for graduates of gimnazjum.
-In 2017, it returned to old system.
+In 2017, was returned to old system.

 In past, except general education liceum has existed several other types of liceum: